kadamwhite/talks/2018/wceu/slides.md

 ???

-This talk occurred to me when I was asked to review a bad PR.
+This talk occurred to me when I was asked to review a Pull Request.

+The code was great.
+But I was frustrated, because the PR description was only useful to the developer who opened it.

-What made it bad?
-The code was actually fine.
-I'm glad it's tested, and that it passes lint.
-But I could have answered both questions by looking at the code and CI results; what's written here is useful only to the developer opening the PR.
+I'm glad the code tested, and that it passes lint.
+But as a reviewer I could have answered both questions by looking at the code and CI results.

 Without any description, it doesn't tell me what's being addressed.